 - Dispute resolution, including litigation, arbitration and mediation

-- Juris doctor, Denver University College of Law 1984, Order of St. Ives
+- Juris Doctorate, Denver University College of Law (1984) Order of St. Ives

 - American Bar Association